 In this short guide, you’ll see how to copy a file, from one folder to another, using Python.

-To start, here is a template that you may use to copy a file in Python using shutil.copyfile:
+To start, here is a simple template that you may use to copy a file in Python using shutil.copyfile:

 Steps to Copy a File using Python

-Step 1: Capture the original path
+Step 1: Capture the source path

 To begin, capture the path where your file is currently stored.